MicrosoftDocs/dataexplorer-docs/data-explorer/spark-connector.md

 > [!NOTE]
 > It's recommended to use the latest Azure Data Explorer Spark connector release when performing the following steps.

-1. Configure the following Spark cluster settings, based on Azure Databricks cluster using Spark 2.4.4 and Scala 2.11:
+1. Configure the following Spark cluster settings, based on Azure Databricks cluster using Spark 2.4.4 and Scala 2.11 or Spark 3.0.1 and Scala 2.12:

     ![Databricks cluster settings](media/spark-connector/databricks-cluster.png)